WebAssembly/spec/spectec/test-prose/TEST.md

   - expr is constant.
   - For all x in x*:
     - the function type C.FUNCS[x] exists.
-  - For all ft in ft*, and corresponding x in x*:
     - C.FUNCS[x] is ft.

 Data_ok